vsezanatodazheeto/filler/.github/README.md

   if you are using linux, you have to install sdl2 packages

   for debian/ubuntu: `libsdl2-dev libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0`
-  > yshawn.visualization has relative path to data files, so if you want to to run the programm from another place, you need   to change path in vis_sdl.h and re-compile it again
+  > yshawn.visualization has relative path to data files, so if you want to run the programm from another place, you need   to change path in vis_sdl.h and re-compile it again
   ```
   cd resources/
   ```